-- 4. If you select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
+- If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
 Make sure the cable is securely plugged into the Internet port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router. - 1) If the connection type detected is PPPoE, the next screen will appear as shown in Figure 3-7.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - a) If the connection type is Dynamic IP, click Next you can go on with the wireless configuration. - b) If the connection type is Static IP, the next screen will appear as shown in Figure 3-7.
+Configure the following parameters and then click Next to continue.